KoT9R/Qodana/topics/teamcity-plugin-configuration.md

    You can disable certain inspections later using the [`qodana.yaml`](https://www.jetbrains.com/help/qodana/qodana-yaml.html#exclude-paths) file or [Profile settings](https://www.jetbrains.com/help/qodana/ui-overview.html#Adjust+your+inspection+profile) in your HTML report.

    **Additional arguments for 'docker run'** configures the arguments accepted by a Docker image.
 For example, they can be the `-d` or `-changes` parameters.
+For more information about arguments, see the [](qodana-jvm-docker-techs.xml#qodana-execution-tuneup) section.

    **Additional Qodana arguments** lets you extend the default Qodana functionality, see the [Configuration options](qodana-jvm-docker-techs.xml#Configuration+options) for details.

-6. Click **Save**.
+7. Click **Save**.
 Now you can run Qodana in the build.

 ## Add more runners to your build